Ferries and High Speed Craft in Tinos on 27-30 July 2021

 The EKATERINI P seen about to dock right next to the FAST FERRIES ANDROS in Tinos.

 The EKATERINI P seen docking in the port of Tinos.
 She is the second ship in the history of the company to have that name.
-Indeed, the first one was the landing craft EKATERINI P, which was built in 1975 in Greece and operated for Fast Ferries on the Igoumenitsa-Corfu line from 1975 until her sale to fellow Greek company Ifigeneia NE, for whom she operated as the EKATERINI D. She then became the KONSTANTINOS G of Costar Lines (2006-2011) and then of NEL Lines (2011-2014), operating on the Mytilene-Dikili line on the Northeast Aegean Sea.
-She was laid-up in 2013 in Elefsina, and was sold the following year to Equatorial Guinean company Somagec, for whom she still operates today as the ELOBEY XII.
+Indeed, the first one was the landing craft EKATERINI P, which was built in 1975 in Greece and operated for Fast Ferries on the Igoumenitsa-Corfu line from 1975 until her sale to the Greek company Ifigeneia NE, for whom she operated as the EKATERINI D. She then became the KONSTANTINOS G of Costar Lines (2006-2011) and then of NEL Lines (2011-2014), operating on the Mytilene-Dikili line on the Northeast Aegean Sea.
+She was laid-up in 2013 in Elefsina, and was sold the following year to the Equatorial Guinean company Somagec, for whom she still operates today as the ELOBEY XII.

 The EKATERINI P docking next to the FAST FERRIES ANDROS.
-Both ships have been very successful on the Cyclades and have further cemented the company's good reputation.
+Both ships have been very successful on the Cyclades and have further contributed to the company's good reputation.
 Both ships offer very good amenities onboard, always arrive according to schedule in the ports that they serve, and have very friendly crew members onboard.
 Moreover, Fast Ferries has never found itself in the centre of controversy or media attention, unlike many of its competitors.

 The EKATERINI P having almost docked in Tinos in order to join the FAST FERRIES ANDROS.
 Both ferries are the two oldest ones of the fleet, being 31 years old and 32 years old, respectively.

 The EKATERINI P having almost docked in Tinos, while the FAST FERRIES ANDROS is unloading passengers and vehicles.